 There are 3 different situations that involve coverage decisions and appeals.
 Each situation has different rules and deadlines.
-We give the details for each of these situations in this chapter:
+We give the details of these situations:

-- Section 5: Medical care: How to ask for a coverage decision or make an appeal - Section 6: How to ask us to cover a longer inpatient hospital stay if you think you're being discharged too soon - Section 7: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+- Section 5: Medical care: How to ask for a coverage decision or make an appeal - Section 6: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon - Section 7: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)